TerribleCoding/AnySection/README.md

 _Release date: March 27, 2021_

-_Work Hours: unknown, project directory created on Jan 14, 2021_
+_Work Time: unknown, project directory created on Jan 14, 2021_

 First release composed by an index page and 13 standard shapes to choose.
 Tables on every profile page for inserting shape data and material data or choose from presetted materials.

+#### v1.1

+_Release date: April 18, 2021_

+_Work Time: 1h_

+- Fixed issue #1 - Favicon not working.
+- Added a dimension swapper button for rectangles and ellipses.
+Click it to swap width and height rapidly.

 ## Team & Credits